run-ai/docs/docs/Researcher/user-interface/workspaces/create/create-env.md

       * External node port: A [NodePort](../../../../admin/runai-setup/config/allow-external-access-to-containers.md) exposes your application externally on every host of the cluster, access the tool using `http://<HOST_IP>:<NODEPORT>` (for example, http://203.0.113.20:30556).

     !!!
 Note
-        Selecting a tool requires configuration to be up and running.
+        Selecting a tool requires a configuration to be up and running.

     To configure a tool:

     * The container image needs to support the tool.
     * The administrator must configure a DNS record and certificate.
 For more information, see [Workspaces configuration](../../../../admin/runai-setup/config/allow-external-access-to-containers.md#workspaces-configuration).